harshalkaigaonkar/Amazon-Clone/README.md

 A Full Stack React.js App as [Create React App](https://github.com/facebook/create-react-app) with Firebase Hosting , fireStore , Auth and Express.js Server api For Using Stripe Payment Gateway .

-## Available Scripts

-In the project directory, you only have to run command:

 ### `npm start`

 Runs the app in the development mode.<br />